 MSME and logistics were identified as priority issues in the G20 Presidency (1 Dec, 2022 – 30 Nov, 2023).
 This is not surprising considering the 65 million+ MSME sector and logistics are key contributors to the country’s economic growth.
 The government has introduced several new MSME schemes to facilitate MSME financing and business loans, digitisation and process automation, cost reduction in transportation services, and more, to enable MSME growth and logistics efficiency.

 For instance, the National Logistics Policy was formed to help lower logistics costs from its current 14% to a global average of 8% (Source: The Economic Times, Nov, 2022).

 Logistics is primarily an unorganised sector with many small players in the market.
 The pandemic and the global shutdown moreover caused all logistics companies to revisit their strategies and find smart, technology enabled solutions to fast-track logistics delivery services.

 - Lack of technology adoption: Though globally logistics and supply chain are a technologically driven sector (GPS sensors, digital twin, drones, IoT, RFID, barcode, AI etc.), the rate of adoption and digitisation of supply chain in India is around 5% only.
-With most logistics providers still recovering from the losses of the past two years, investment in technology is sluggish, which in turn impacts service efficiency.
+Moreover, investment in technology is sluggish, which impacts service efficiency.
 Today, there are software solutions and government-led digital initiatives, that aim to minimise documentation, improve goods tracking and provide real time updates, and make digital payments convenient.